Admissions

 20

-Satisfies the first semester of the psychology major's statistics requirement and counts toward the major.
+Satisfies the first semester of the Psychology major’s statistics requirement and counts toward the major.

 21

-International Baccalaureate Equivalencies1,2
+International Baccalaureate Equivalencies

-Examination Score Points Course Equivalent
+Examination Score Credits Course Equivalent

 Arabic A or B 6, 7 8 No course equivalent3